kitsuneninetails/datadog-apm-rust-sync/README.md

 decisions which I don't feel fair to impose upon the original author (his vision should guide the path the original repo proceeds upon; this repo is just my vision for the original idea he came up with).

+This tracer has also been extended to become a Logger, allowing logs to be printed out with span and trace IDs.
+This step also brings it closer to compatibility with rust-tracing and open-telemetry APIs.

 Modifications made to use Hyper 0.10 and remove all Tokio/Async+Await functionality:

 * Removed tokio crate.